 Scams: How to Recognize and Avoid Them

 Scams are rampant, with new ones popping up all the time as scammers adapt to new technologies, the latest trends and current events.
-Fraudsters perpetrate scams through phone calls, mail solicitations, emails, phony websites, online ads and by going door-to-door.
+Fraudsters perpetrate scams through phone calls, mail solicitations, text messages, emails, phony websites, social media, online ads and by going door-to-door.
 Con artists often target older adults because they are frequently home during the day, have money saved, and may be too polite to hang up the phone or turn away a solicitor.

 To avoid getting conned, be on the lookout for these Red Flags of a Scam: